KaavyaGala546/KaavyaGala-Portfolio/README.md

 - simplicity over clutter
 - usability over decoration

-The emphasis is on presenting work in a way that is easy to scan and understand.
+The goal is to present work in a way that is easy to scan, understand, and navigate.

 ---